sireoh/comp4957-lab2-naive-bayes/ExampleNaiveBayes/ExampleNaiveBayes/Lab2_Documentation.md

 This model could be used by:

-- University career counselors to identify students who may need additional support
+- Smart refrigerators to track and alert about food spoilage
-- Students for self-assessment and career planning
+- Grocery stores for inventory management and waste reduction
-- Employers for preliminary screening of entry-level candidates
+- Food safety apps for consumers to check item freshness
-- Educational institutions to improve curriculum design
+- Restaurants and food services to minimize food waste

 ---